Turtles All the Way Down

 We offer a limited number of scholarships for each class to Black and Indigenous writers and writers from other marginalized backgrounds on a first come, first served basis.
 Please email us at email@example.com with a one-paragraph statement about your scholarship interest and need.
 Please include the name of the class you would like to apply the scholarship to.

 This workshop is available to anyone aged 18 or older.
-If you have a question about the mimum age requirement, please email us at email@example.com.
+If you have a question about the minimum age requirement, please email us at firstname.lastname@example.org.

 Class location, parking information, and building access will be sent by email within two weeks of the class start date.